sunriseJS/sunriseJS.github.io/levelconfig.md

 We are serious!
 We want you to have as less work as you could have designing a level.
 But since the level editor is not completed yet, you have to do a bit of work here.

-Hint: it's not possible to have comments in JSON.
+Hint: It's not possible to have comments in JSON.

 ## Basics